padifa/group-number-guessing-game/README.md

    # Team Random Number Guess

 In this challenge, you will be creating a number guessing game!
 You'll have plenty of time to work on this as a group.
 Start by spending 5 minutes reading through the requirements individually.
-After reading through the requirements, come together as a group and talk about what you would like to get out of the project.
+After reading through the requiremen
 ![intro](quads_week1_updated.png)

 ### Tech: Node, Express, and JavaScript